 Want to know more about this miracle reference document?
 First, a messaging framework document is a summary of messages, evidence and copy blocks from which field, customer and partner facing materials can be created.
 It is a reference document, much like an encyclopedia or almanac.

-Let me stick my neck out for a moment and say what I am really thinking: Strong messaging frameworks are worth their weight in gold.
+Strong messaging frameworks are worth their weight in gold.
 Lousy messaging frameworks are a waste of time, effort and possibly money.

 The purpose of this blog is to offer you a simple process for creating a messaging framework that is worth its weight in gold.